maxgrossenbacher/nlp_yelp_reviews/README.md

 Additionally, NlpTopicAnalysis can create a interactive [pyLDAvis plot](pyLDAvis_most_reviewed.html) of these latent topics.
 ![alt text](pyLDAvis_screenshot.png)

-We can see that topic 6 infers that this restaurant has a view of Bellagio Fountain in Las Vegas, Nevada (this corresponds to topic 5 in the termite plot above).
+We can see that topic 6* infers that this restaurant has a view of Bellagio Fountain in Las Vegas, Nevada
+<sup> This corresponds to topic 5 in the termite plot above.</sup>

 ## Part 3:
 #### Machine learning classification of reviews: